Learn about litigation and how to decide whether your claim is worth your time in court.

 If you have a potential claim or are thinking about filing a claim meet with an experienced civil litigation attorney.
 Ask your attorney do a pre-filing due diligence investigation and advise you as to the strength of your claim and give an opinion as to the potential for a successful result.
 You need as much information as possible before making a decision.

 The lawyers at Platt and Westby, P.C. have been practicing in the area of Civil Litigation for over 40 years.
-Contact any of our Phoenix Civil Litigation lawyers at 602-277-4441 or use the e-mail contact utility on our website at www.plattwestby.com to schedule an initial conference concerning any matter involving any civil dispute or lawsuit.
+Contact any of our Phoenix Civil Litigation lawyers at 602-277-4441 or use the contact form on our website at www.plattwestby.com to schedule an initial conference concerning any matter involving any civil dispute or lawsuit.
 We will answer your questions and, where appropriate, suggest potential solutions.

 Platt and Westby, P.C. has offices in Phoenix, Arrowhead, Avondale, Scottsdale and Gilbert, Arizona.